cosmos/interchain-security/CONTRIBUTING.md

 ## Development Procedure

-* The latest state of development is on `main`.
-* `main` must never fail `make lint` or `make test`.
+`main` must be stable, include only completed features and never fail `make lint`, `make test`, or `make build/install`.

-* Create a branch to start work:
+Depending on the scope of the work, we differentiate between self-contained pull requests and long-lived contributions (features).

+**Self-contained pull requests**:

 * Fork the repo (core developers must create a branch directly in the ICS repo), branch from the HEAD of `main`, make some commits, and submit a PR to `main`.
 * For core developers working within the `interchain-security` repo, follow branch name conventions to ensure clear ownership of branches: `{moniker}/{issue#}-branch-name`.
 * See [Branching Model](#branching-model-and-release) for more details.

+**Large contributions**:

+* Make sure that a feature branch in created in the repo.
+  This will be created by the core team after design discussions.
+  The name convention for the feature branch must be `feat/{issue#}-branch-name`.
+  Note that (similar to `main`) all feature branches have branch protection rules and they run the CI.
+  Unlike `main`, feature branch may intermittently fail to `make lint`, `make test`, `make build/install`.
+* Fork the repo (core developers must create a branch directly in the ICS repo), branch from the HEAD of the feature branch, make some commits, and submit a PR to the feature branch.
+  All PRs targeting a feature branch should follow the same guidelines in this document.
+* Once the feature is completed, submit a PR from the feature branch targeting `main`.

-* Be sure to run `make format` before every commit.
+Be sure to run `make format` before every commit.
 The easiest way to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).

-Code is merged into main through pull request procedure.

 ### Testing